Saturday, March 7 at Sky View High School from 10 am - 12 pm. Creditialing starts at 9 am in the Commons.

-Note: This proposed agenda is not official until the Central Committee adopts it at the meeting.
-If you have an item you would like to add, or a bylaw suggestion for the committee to consider, please email chair@cachegop.com.
+Note: This proposed agenda is not official until the body (you!) adopt it at the meeting.
+If you have an item you would like to add, please email chaircachegop@gmail.com.

 -